Anton Yelchin: Tributes

-Numerous actors and other celebrities paid tribute to Yelchin in the aftermath of his death, posting their condolences on social media.

 Yelchin's temporary gravestone at the Hollywood Forever Cemetery was later replaced with a bronze statue of his likeness.

 Following Yelchin's death, the producers of Star Trek stated that the role of Chekov would not be recast and that the character would be written out of any subsequent Star Trek films.
-Star Trek Beyond was dedicated to Yelchin and Leonard Nimoy, who had also died since the previous film.

-Smurfs: The Lost Village, We Don't Belong Here, Rememory, Porto, Newness, Thoroughbreds, and the first two episodes of Trollhunters are dedicated to him, with the entirety of Trollhunters being dedicated to him upon its conclusion in May 2018.
-Yelchin was featured in the "In Memoriam" presentation during the 89th Academy Awards.
+Star Trek Beyond was dedicated to Yelchin and Leonard Nimoy, who also died between the release of Star Trek Into Darkness and Star Trek Beyond.
+Smurfs: The Lost Village was dedicated to Yelchin, as he had provided the voice of Clumsy Smurf in the live-action Smurfs films.
+Additionally, We Don't Belong Here, Rememory, Porto, Newness, Thoroughbreds, and the first two episodes of Trollhunters are dedicated to him, with the entirety of Trollhunters being dedicated to him upon its conclusion in May 2018.
+Yelchin was also featured in the "In Memoriam" section during the 89th Academy Awards.
+Following the announcement and aftermath of his death, numerous actors/actresses and other celebrities also paid tribute to Yelchin, posting their condolences via social media.

 In October 2017, a bronze statue of Yelchin was erected at his grave in the Hollywood Forever Cemetery.
 Celebrities present at the unveiling ceremony included Jennifer Lawrence, Zoe Saldana, Simon Pegg, J. J. Abrams, Emile Hirsch, Demi Moore, Jon Voight, Drake Doremus, and Jeremy Saulnier.
+Saldana spoke at the ceremony, paying tribute to Yelchin: "It is a bittersweet moment, because we're here for Anton, and he's not here with us.
+But, it alleviates my heart knowing that we'll keep him alive.
+We're going to keep remembering him in the hope that by practicing all the things he believed in and remembering all the love that he gave us, and all the joy he gave us, we're able to just keep him here with us."

-Yelchin was memorialized in the video game Star Trek Online.
+Yelchin was memorialized in the online video game Star Trek Online.
 He received a memorial plaque alongside several other late Star Trek actors, including Nimoy, James Doohan, and Star Trek creator Gene Roddenberry.
-A Starfleet vessel named "The Yelchin" is mentioned twice in the Star Trek: Discovery episode "Unification III" (S03E07) and again in the season four finale "Coming Home" (S04E13).
-In a 2023 episode of Star Trek: Picard, Walter Koenig voices Pavel Chekov's son, named Anton in Yelchin's honor.
+A Starfleet vessel named "Yelchin" is mentioned twice in Star Trek: Discovery episode "Unification III" (S03E07) and again in the season four finale "Coming Home" (S04E13).

-In January 2019, Viktor and Irina Yelchin premiered a documentary about their son—Love, Antosha—at the 2019 Sundance Film Festival.
+On January 28, 2019, Viktor and Irina Yelchin premiered a documentary about their son—Love, Antosha—at the 2019 Sundance Film Festival.

+In the final episode of Star Trek: Picard, a transmission can be heard from an Anton Chekov.
+Canonically, Anton Chekov is the son of Pavel Chekov, and was voiced by Walter Koenig, the first actor who played Pavel Chekov in Star Trek: The Original Series.